A man tests a smartphone for sale in a phone store, surrounded by displays of smart phones and other devices.

 Credit utilization ratio

 Whether you want to minimize your interest or maximize your rewards, the right credit card for a big purchase comes down to your priorities.
-No matter what option you choose, repaying your balance as soon as possible could help you get the most value.
+No matter what option you choose, repaying your balance as soon as possible may help you get the most value.

 Next steps